Front page

 Would you like to work (together) on your concepts, funding applications, budgets, announcements or other projects?
 Are you looking for a space to do so that is outside of your private home, does cost you any rent to use and is quieter than the café around the corner?

-12. May 2026 | 10:00 - 18:00
+25. June 2026 | 10:00 - 18:00

 is the action alliance against the cuts to the city of Berlin’s cultural budget.
 Under the campaign of the same name, we network and inform Berlin cultural institutions, associations and solo artists and address the importance of culture for the city of Berlin to politicians.